 Have your testers have some basic online training so that you know how the navigation and functions work.
-They should know how to find, edit, save and delete all the entries they will be working with, and how the search functionality works.
 Once everyone knows the basics, then make sure you help them get started.
-Instead of just sending them into the world of NetSuite on their own, sit next to them and help them make 20-30 transactions.
+Instead of just sending them into the world of NetSuite on their own, sit next to them and help them make 20-30 transactions end to end.
 Put more emphasis on the actual training and the go-live, than testing it.

 After having initial training, have the owners of key processes test the actual process in NetSuite.
 They'll be much better at giving feedback related to the actual process once they know how NetSuite works.

 Your historical data reveals what data has to exist in NetSuite, and your old data structure might also reveal some new aspects that turn in to new requirements.
 Furthermore, there might be some hidden data-quality issues that you want to address before going live.